kayefalaminiano/cse15l-lab-reports/lab2.md

 ---
 ## Part 3: Recap

 Something that I did not know before was creating web servers!
-It was quite confusing to navigate around in the beginning, but as I got to better understand how the code works, I was able to play around and create other search engines that have multiple functionalities :D!
+It was quite confusing to navigate around in the beginning, but as I got to better understand how the code works, I was able to play around and create other search engines that have multiple functionalities.
+This also helped deepen my understanding and knowledge in regards to queries, paths, and more!